 How does mould (or mold) spread?

 Under the ideal conditions, mold grows and spreads by extending tiny “roots”.
 Mold also creates spores that are similar to seeds.
 They are released into the air and can produce new outbreaks in new locations.
 The key to prevention is to control indoor air moisture and thus stop the progress of a moist “host” environment.
-When things get out of hand, and a mold outbreak starts to affect occupant health, it’s time to have a professional inspection, assessment, and final remediation.
+When things get out of hand, and a mold outbreak starts to affect occupant health, it’s time to book a mold test in Toronto, assessment, and final remediation.

 Detecting the visual signs of mold